History of South America: European colonization

 Beginning in 1499, the people and natural resources of South America were repeatedly exploited by foreign conquistadors, first from Spain and later from Portugal.
 These competing colonial nations claimed the land and resources as their own and divided it into colonies.

 European diseases (smallpox, influenza, measles and typhus) to which the native populations had no resistance were the overwhelming cause of the depopulation of the Native American population.
-Cruel systems of forced labor (such as encomiendas and mining industry's mita) under Spanish control also contributed to depopulation.
-Lower bound estimates speak of a decline in the population of around 20–50 percent, whereas high estimates arrive at 90 percent.
+Systems of forced labor (such as encomiendas and mining industries mita) under Spanish control also contributed to depopulation.
+Lower bound estimates speak of a decline in the population of around 20–50 percent, whereas the highest estimates reach 90 percent.
 Following this, enslaved Africans, who had developed immunity to these diseases, were quickly brought in to replace them.

 The Spaniards were committed to converting their American subjects to Christianity and were quick to purge any native cultural practices that hindered this end.
 However, most initial attempts at this were only partially successful; American groups simply blended Catholicism with their traditional beliefs.
 The Spaniards did not impose their language to the degree they did their religion.
 In fact, the missionary work of the Roman Catholic Church in Quechua, Nahuatl, and Guarani actually contributed to the expansion of these American languages, equipping them with writing systems.

-Eventually, the natives and the Spaniards interbred, forming a Mestizo class.
+Eventually, the natives and the Spaniards intermixed, forming a Mestizo class.
 Mestizos and the Native Americans were often forced to pay unfair taxes to the Spanish government (although all subjects paid taxes) and were punished harshly for disobeying their laws.
 Many native artworks were considered pagan idols and destroyed by Spanish explorers.
 This included a great number of gold and silver sculptures, which were melted down before transport to Europe.